ktappdev/secretnotes-go-backend/cli/README.md

 - Passphrase lives only in memory for the session and is zeroed on exit.
 - No passphrases in config or logs.
 - No recovery: If you forget your passphrase, your note is permanently unrecoverable.

+Privacy & exit behavior
+- Ctrl+Q: wipes the screen and scrollback to remove any trace of your note
+- Ctrl+C: clears the visible screen but preserves scrollback history

 Troubleshooting
 - Status shows Connected/Offline; the backend host is not displayed.